 The site lease is with the Lake Charles Harbor and Terminal District, encompassing a 30-year lease agreement, with options for Magnolia LNG to extend the lease term.

 Project Permits and Approvals

-Magnolia LNG is shovel ready, having received all required regulatory approvals and permits necessary to initiate job site activities and to export LNG to both FTA and Non-FTA countries.
+Magnolia LNG has received all required regulatory approvals and permits necessary to initiate job site activities and to export LNG to both FTA and Non-FTA countries up to 8 mtpa per annum.